Chuck Schumer faces liberal ire over border bill ‘betrayal’

 The drama has led to reports of a rift between Schumer and Pelosi.
 According to The Washington Post, Pelosi was “blindsided” when the Senate voted overwhelmingly for the bipartisan bill.
 A House Democratic aide told the outlet that Schumer “destroyed all of our leverage…by not being able to hold his people.”

-“The Senate Democrats did us a huge disservice,” Rep. Pramila Jayapal, D-Wash., co-chair of the Congressional Progressive Caucus told the Post.
+“The Senate Democrats did us a huge disservice,” Rep. Pramila Jayapal, D-Wash., co-chair of the Congressional Progressive Caucus, told the Post.
 “The benefit to having one chamber controlled by Democrats is you have people who can fight and win.
 But that requires the people in the minority chamber to also fight, even if they lose.”

 But freshman Rep. Alexandria Ocasio-Cortez, D-N.Y., who had declared “Hell no” to voting on the Senate bill, instead seemed to criticize Pelosi.